 Onboarding requires a lot of collaboration and planning between departments.
 It is not just HR and IT, you also have the employee’s department and team leaders involved:

-Employees officially become members of your organization when they accept an offer letter.
-Howver this is just the begining.
+Employees officially become members of your organization when they accept the job offer letter.
+However, this is just the begining.
 In the following lines we have structured the ideal onboarding process in four steps.

 Looking for an example of a welcome email for new employees?
 Nothing easier.
 Customize the example below.